Petra Barth, QS-Training.de, Germany

 - Case Study: Continual risk mitigation to transform lagging performance data into Leading Metrics and Quality Objectives

-- How to choose and use the correct tools
+- How to choose and use the correct tools and KPIs

 You will be able to attend 2 of these sessions.
 Please choose the ones you like to attend when you register for the course.